tywysocki/OpenAI/README.md

     }
 }
 ```

-The completion handler implementation requires a string parameter (prompt), and a closure that will be called with a `Result` object that contains either an `OpenAIModel` object if the API call was successful, or an `OpenAIError` object if the call failed.
-If successful, the `choices` property of the `OpenAIModel` object contains an array of completion objects, each representing a possible text completion.
-The generated text is obtained by accessing the text property of the first completion object in the array.
-If the API call fails, the error message is retrieved from the localizedDescription property of the OpenAIError object and printed to the console.
+To implement a completion handler, you need to provide a string parameter (the prompt) and a closure that will be called with a `Result` object.
+If the API call is successful, the `Result` object will contain an `OpenAIModel` object, which includes an array of completion objects.
+Each completion object represents a possible text completion, and the generated text can be accessed via the `text` property of the first "completion" object in the array.

+If the API call fails, the `Result` object will contain an `OpenAIError` object, which includes an error message retrieved from the `localizedDescription` property.
+This message should be printed to the console to help diagnose the issue.

-async/await implementation:
+#### async/await implementation:

 ```swift
 do {